 If submitting a sample for both the OmniSeq Immune Report Card and OmniSeq Comprehensive Assay, submit 20 unbaked, positively charged, unstained slides cut at 5 µm.

-Primary tumor type and stage of disease required.
+Primary tumor type and stage of disease required and needs to be included on the test requisition.
 Please include the pathology report when submitting a sample.
 If a pathology report is not received with the sample, testing will be delayed.

 Causes for Rejection

 Tumor block containing insufficient tumor; broken or stained slides; decalicified bone biopsies; cytology smears.
 Specimens with very small amounts of tumor and/or less than requested number of slides will be accepted with the caveat that complete testing may not be possible.

 FFPE blocks are stored at room temperature and shipped with no special precautions, except when daily outside temperatures exceed 35°C, and then ship with cool packs to avoid paraffin meltdown.